Lareina-Y/Ticket-Viewer/README.md

 - Add filters for status, station code, and utility type.
 - Add a Search button.
 - Call the backend endpoint using the selected filters.
-- Show total ticket count.
+- Show total ticket count in the summary card.
 - Show tickets in a table/list.
 - Show coordinates for each ticket.
 - Handle loading and error states.